webix-hub/docs/data/api/refs/editors_others.md

 - api/editors_color_other.md - a popup editor for hex code values.
 Allows for picking a color from the colorboard.
 - api/editors_combo_other.md - a popup list with predefined select options.
 - api/editors_date_other.md - edits dates with the help of a popup calendar.
-- api/editors_inline-checkbox_other.md - a customizable checkbox editor
+- api/editors_inline_checkbox_other.md - a customizable checkbox editor
-- api/editors_inline-text_other.md - a customizable text editor
+- api/editors_inline_text_other.md - a customizable text editor
-- api/editors_multiselect_other.md -
+- api/editors_multiselect_other.md - a popup list of predefined values with multiple-choice ability
-- api/editors_password_other.md -
+- api/editors_password_other.md - text editor for passwords
 - api/editors_popup_other.md - a popup text editor for long texts
 - api/editors_richselect_other.md - a popup list of predefined select options
-- api/editors_select_other.md - allows for picking up one of the predefined values
+- api/editors_select_other.md - a drowdown list of predefined values based on HTML select
 - api/editors_text_other.md - a standard editor for editing text data }}

 @index:
 - api/editors_$popup_other.md